alessandro-bsi/SSI-2023-2024/Lecture03/readme.md

 1. **Attack on DNS Server**: The attacker exploits vulnerabilities in the DNS server software to inject falsified DNS records into the cache, redirecting requests to a server controlled by the attacker.
 2. **Interception**: By listening to DNS traffic on unsecured networks, an attacker can intercept and modify DNS requests before they reach the intended server.
 3. **Man-In-The-Middle (MITM) Attacks**: The attacker positions themselves between the user and the DNS server, modifying DNS responses to redirect the user to malicious sites.
-4. **Modifying DNS Server Settings**: Through malware, malicious scripts, or through physical access to the device, attackers can change the DNS settings of the victim's device to point to a DNS server under their control.
-This fake DNS server can then resolve the requested domain names into malicious IP addresses, redirecting users to phishing sites or servers distributing malware.
-5. **Tampering with System Resolver**: By altering the DNS resolver configuration files on the operating system (such as the resolv.conf file on Unix/Linux systems or registry settings on Windows), attackers can divert all DNS requests through servers of their choice.
-This approach can be particularly insidious, as the changes may not be immediately obvious to the user or system administrator.

 #### Protection Strategies

-Protecting against DNS

- Spoofing requires a multi-layered approach that includes both server and client security.
+Protecting against DNS Spoofing requires a multi-layered approach that includes both server and client security.

 1. **Use of DNSSEC (DNS Security Extensions)**: DNSSEC adds a layer of authentication to DNS responses through the digital signing of DNS records.
 This ensures the integrity and authenticity of DNS responses, effectively preventing DNS Spoofing.
 2. **Strict DNS Server Validation**: DNS servers should be configured to limit recursion and not respond to suspicious requests.
 Implementing rate limiting for DNS requests can also help mitigate attacks.